Actindo-AG/Documentation/DataHub/Operation/04_ManageDashboards.md

   - **Tablet**: The tablet view is applied to the tab.
   - **Laptop**: The laptop view is applied to the tab.
   - **Desktop**: The desktop view is applied to the tab.
-  The tab layout is adapted to the selected view.
+  The tab layout has been adapted to the selected view.
 The *Viewport loaded* notice is displayed in the footer.

 4. Click the [SAVE] button.
-  Any changes to the dashboard are saved.
+  Any changes to the dashboard have been saved.
 The *Edit tab* view is closed.

 [comment]: <> (Wenn ich den Mobile viewport wählen, verschwinden alle Dashlets -> Bug?!)